jaketracey/blog/content/blog/best-web-accessibilty-tools-for-developers-2020/index.md

 * [Smashing Magazine - Accessibility](https://www.smashingmagazine.com/category/accessibility)
 * [CSS Tricks - Accessibility](https://css-tricks.com/tag/accessibility/)

-There are a number of great accessibilty blogs on the web which I suggest browsing - a good jumping off point is available at [Digital A11y](https://www.digitala11y.com/accessibility-blogs/).
+There are a number of great accessibility blogs on the web which I suggest browsing - a good jumping off point is available at [Digital A11y](https://www.digitala11y.com/accessibility-blogs/).

 ## Development tools